Frequently asked questions

 Do you offer anything for Middle School students?

-Starting in the fall of 2021 SHINE will be offering a parish work camp called HOPE Work Camp that can be modified for middle school students.
+Starting in 2022 SHINE will be offering a parish work camp called HOPE Work Camp that can be modified for middle school students.
 It is designed as a 3 day event that begins on a Friday night and ends on Sunday afternoon.
 It can take place in your parish hall and has the same dynamics of a mission week without the overnight stay.
 There will be music, fun and games, mass, talks, and an opportunity to serve parishoners in need .
 We bring the production team,

 Who can come to SHINE?